JOJ0/discodos/README.md

 **Note: This is exactley the same as using `disco import --tracks` or in short: `disco import -u`.**

+Read more on importing release and track information in the [import command section](#The-import-command)

-#### *search* "update from brainz" action
+#### *search* action "update from brainz"

 To extend a tracks information with data from MusicBrainz and AcousticBrainz:

 `disco search "Amon Tobin Foley Room" -z`

-Matching a track out of your Discogs collection with a track in MusicBrainz is a tedious job for DiscoDOS and takes time (it has to search and compare a lot of things - differences in spelling/wording in catalog numbers, track names, artist names - just to name a few - cause the matching process to take its time).

-If you didn't find the track's name with the regular match command, try the "detailed match" command (It takes even more time, but gives more results):
+If the track couldn't be matched with the regular match command, try the "detailed match" command (takes more time, but chances on finding a match are higher):

 `disco search "Amon Tobin Foley Room" -zz`